OctopusDeploy/Architecture/OctopusServer/DataSchema.md

 # Octopus Data Schema Migrations
 The following provides some helpful tests, classes and considerations when changing the schema by adding entities or properties.
 Check some of the existing implimentations for each of these areas for further ideas on how it all fits together.
+Some or all of the following areas might be relevant depending on the type and scope of your change.

 ## Core
 ### Model